 Upcoming renovation and grand reopening in March 2017

 Same owner and management company for 30 years

 Centrally located steps away from Union Square in the heart of downtown San Francisco

 One of only five hotels in San Francisco honored to be recognized on the prestigious list of 4 Star Hotels, rated and ranked by the Forbes Travel Guide

 Consistently provides genuine, authentic service as displayed on our Trip Advisor reviews

 Dedicated on-site Sales and Reservations teams who service only our hotel

 Consistently rated as one of the Bay Area's "Best Places to Work" by the San Francisco Business Times

 Newly renovated Indoor Pool with Glass Atrium and adjoining Outdoor Terraces, available for private events, opened February 2016

-Pet friendly hotel featuring new Outdoor Dog Run, opened February 2016
+Pet friendly hotel featuring a new Outdoor Grass Dog Run.

 Feinstein's at the Nikko nightclub, featuring live entertainment in an intimate 140-seat theater